AutohostAI/meeting-notes/README.md

 1. User enables [transcripts](https://support.google.com/meet/answer/12849897?hl=en) during a Google Meet call.
 2. When meeting ends, Google Meet will upload a transcript to the user's Google Drive.
 3. Google Drive sends a webhook notifying us that a new file was created.
-4. We download the transcript from Google Drive and send it to GPT-3 to summarize.
+4. We download the transcript from Google Drive and send it to OpenAI to summarize.
 5. We send the summary to the meeting attendees via email.

+>This project uses OpenAI's [gpt-3.5-turbo-16k](https://platform.openai.com/docs/models/gpt-3-5) model.

+See [demo](#demo) below for an example.

 ## Build and deploy